its-firoz/image-classification-example/README.md

 # image-classification-example

-This is a simple image classification example for 10 types of Fruits as listed below,  that uses Google's Machine Learning library Tensorflow, Keras as Frontend and a pre-trained Deep Learning Convolutional Neural Network model called Inception.
+This is a simple image classification example for 10 types of Fruits as listed below,  that uses Google's Machine Learning library Tensorflow, Keras as Frontend and a pre-trained Deep Learning Convolutional Neural Network(CNN) model called Inception.

+Fruit Classes:
 1. Apple
 2. Banana
 3. Orange